simplex-chat/simplex-chat/blog/20220723-simplex-chat-v3.1-tor-groups-efficiency.md

 You might notice that sending commands to multiple queues in one block would allow the server to correlate that all these queues belong to the same user, even though the current server implementation we use does not do it.
 But even without batching, as the commands are sent via the same TCP connection, this correlation was already possible, so compared with the previous version it has no downsides.

 To mitigate the risk of servers correlating your messaging queues we will soon add an option to access each queue via a separate TCP connection, which will have to be used together with access via Tor (as otherwise the servers would still see the same IP address).
-While it will increase battery and traffic consumption, it will also provide the best privacy.
+While it will increase battery and traffic consumption, it will also provide the highest level of privacy.

 ### Docker configuration for self-hosted SMP servers